Dr Guy Rowlands

 E-mail - firstname.lastname@example.org

 Research interests lie principally in late seventeenth- and eighteenth-century military, naval, financial and French history.
 His first book, The Dynastic State and the Army under Louis XIV.
 Royal Service and Private Interest, 1661 to 1701, used political, social, cultural and military approaches to examine how Louis XIV and his ministers were able to increase the size of the French army five-fold over a period of 30 years, and it stressed the importance of integrating the multiple private interests of noble families into calculations of how to organise the state.
 This book was co-winner of the Royal Historical Society’s Gladstone Prize in 2002.

 Dr Rowlands served as Secretary of the UK-wide Society for the Study of French History in 2005-08, and serves on the editorial board of that Society's journal French History.
-He is also Director of the Centre for French History and Culture at St Andrews.
+He was Director of the Centre for French History and Culture at St Andrews between 2005 and 2013.

 During the Academic Year 2007-2008 Dr Rowlands was a visiting scholar at the Albert-Ludwigs-Universitat Freiburg, Germany, as a Research Fellow of the Alexander von Humboldt Foundation.